- Course Number:

 - Special Fee:

 Course DescriptionKinematics and kinetics of particles and rigid bodies are analyzed by Newton's laws, work-energy and impulse-momentum methods.
-Prerequisite: ENGR 211.
+Prerequisites: ENGR 211.
+Audit available.

 the course by introducing many typical engineering analysis and design problems.